 VASER Liposuction is a less invasive form of liposuction, and with the downtime generally being less than a standard procedure, this exciting new technology is becoming an extremely popular option for patients.
-Here at Longevita, we offer VASER Liposuction at our clinics in Istanbul and Izmir and here, we’re taking a closer look at what VASER Liposuction entails and its recovery period.
+Here at Longevita, we offer VASER Liposuction at our clinics in Turkey, and in this article, we’re taking a closer look at what VASER Liposuction entails and its recovery period.

 How VASER Liposuction works

 VASER liposuction offers an alternative to traditional liposuction methods through which fatty deposits are removed from beneath the skin’s surface in order to help improve the appearance of the body.
 The majority of patients looking for liposuction are in good health, and are looking at VASER liposuction as a contouring or body shaping method as opposed to a weight-loss method.

 Click here to get a Free Quote for Liposuction in Turkey from £1,600.
 Packages include all medical fees, accommodation, airport transfers and personal host.

 The main difference between VASER Liposuction and regular liposuction is the fact that it is far less invasive, using high-frequency vibrations in order to break down the fat cells within the body as opposed to the insertion of a suction tube attached to a large vacuum machine through which the fatty deposits are pumped out through.

 The cosmetic surgeons here at Longevita will insert ultrasonic probes into the fatty tissue, and the vibrations from this are gently used to break down the fat cells.
 In addition to this, a saline solution, along with anaesthetics, is also introduced into the skin, and the vibrations from the technique emulsifies this liquid.
 This saline solution is generally used to help reduce any swelling, bleeding and bruising, but just because the method is less invasive, that doesn’t necessarily mean that there aren’t any aftereffects whatsoever.